What’s McDonald’s 🍔 New Pricing Strategy? Pricing out of the Slump

 Too much choice is a bad thing

-The concern here is that the reconfigured dollar menu last year gave McDonald’s customers too many additional items to add to their orders.
-They found that the more added items in their orders, the lesser the traffic.
+The problem with McDonald’s new reconfigured dollar menu was that it gave McDonald’s customers too many additional items to add to their orders.
+They found that the new menu have a counter-intuitive impact on consumers: i.e., the more added items in their orders, the lesser the traffic the stores received.

 On top of this, individual franchise owners found that they could not easily increase the price of lower end meals.
 A large majority of their loyal customers were lower-income earners and would respond negatively to a price increase to Happy Meals.
 They also found that generic products like coffee were outperforming their keystone products like the Big Mac.
 This indicated that their whole menu pricing structure was no longer in date.
 Increasing the price of their premium items would put them at par with the fast-casual restaurants.
 Increasing the prices of the happy meals and keystone Big Mac would upset many of their loyal customers.
 They found themselves in an increasingly unprofitable price segment experiencing endless price cliffs (positive and negative).